deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 comparing a small 120mm water cooler to a huge heat sink with multiple fans moving air through the heat sink, then the air cooler will be better.

+TDP or "thermal design profile" is a measurement of the maximum heat a CPU or a Cooler can handle.
+It can be a basic indicator for how much cooling capability a cooler has.
+If your air cooler can handle 150W TDP and your 120mm AIO can handle 130W TDP, then your air cooler is a better solution.
+But is it so big that it doesn't fit into your box?
+Maybe the biggest heat sink that fits into your box has a TDP of 120W.

 This brings up an interesting point:  there are a LOT of great cooling solutions these days in either water or liquid coolers.
 In general, air coolers must sit on top of the CPU, which limits the size of the heat sink that can be used.
 Water coolers can use tubes to move the hot water through radiators that can be placed anywhere in the computer.
 You can even use multiple radiators if you so desire.
 So liquid coolers have more potential in terms of how much heat they can dissipate in your system.
-But all this depends on your use case?
+But all this depends on your use case.
 Do you just want to run a massive overclock and build a custom loop cooling solution just so you can show off your high clocks to your friends?
 You'll probably want to build a custom loop with multiple radiators, and perhaps you can even overclock your GPU (graphics card) also and include that in your custom loop?

 But if all your after is a 10-15% increase in clock speed, there are lots of air coolers that will keep your system simple and do the cooling job reliably.
+There are also exceptional air coolers with smaller form factors.
+And there are AIOs for nearly every case.
+But, size will be a factor in your solution.

 # Why Linux?